japila-books/apache-spark-internals/docs/scheduler/TaskDescription.md

 ====
 `decode` is used when:

-* `CoarseGrainedExecutorBackend` is requested to xref:CoarseGrainedExecutorBackend.adoc#LaunchTask[handle a LaunchTask message]
+* `CoarseGrainedExecutorBackend` is requested to CoarseGrainedExecutorBackend.md#LaunchTask[handle a LaunchTask message]

-* Spark on Mesos' `MesosExecutorBackend` is requested to xref:spark-on-mesos:spark-executor-backends-MesosExecutorBackend.adoc#launchTask[launch a task]
+* Spark on Mesos' `MesosExecutorBackend` is requested to spark-on-mesos:spark-executor-backends-MesosExecutorBackend.md#launchTask[launch a task]
 ====

 == [[encode]] Encoding TaskDescription (to Serialized Format)